6502ts/6502.ts/doc/stellerator.md

 # Current limitations

  * Keyboard and gamepad mappings cannot be configured.
- * Emulation of undoumented 6502 opcodes is not complete yet, and homebrew using unimplemented opcodes will die with an "invalid instruction" trap.
+ * Emulation of undoumented 6502 opcodes is not complete yet, and very few homebrew using unimplemented opcodes will die with an "invalid instruction" trap.
  * Only the first paddle can be controlled.
- * Some of the more exotic cartridge formats are currently unsupported, including supercharger and DPC (Pitfall II).
  * Audio register writes have a timing resolution of approximately one frame.
    This is more than enough for run-of-the-mill game audio, but code that attempts to do PCM audio by banging the audio registers will produce silence.
-Apart from audio demos, this would mainly affect DPC music
+Apart from audio demos, this affects mainly DPC and DPC+ music (and some exots like Quadrun).
-   --- if DPC cartridges were supported in the first place ;)

 ## License